 Vision Development of WNY serves patients from Elma, Buffalo, SouthTowns, and Western New York, New York and surrounding communities.

-- A: Vision therapy is a specific program that involves a series of progressive therapeutic eye exercises that help patients improve their visual abilities.
+- A: Optometric Vision Therapy is a specific program that involves a series of progressive therapeutic eye exercises that help patients improve their visual abilities.
 Their visual abilities improve as their eyes and brain communicate more effectively.
 It's a one-of-a-kind, treatment program that's usually combined with vision correction (glasses or contacts, such as in the case of myopia or presbyopia).